Our Thesis

 Raising incomes is the only durable way to improve quality of life for the world's poor.

-• Across countries, higher income per person is responsible for almost all of the difference in child mortality, life expectancy, education, and access to basic services.
+• Across countries, higher income per person accounts for almost all of the difference in child mortality, life expectancy, education, self-reported happiness, and nearly every other metric that matters for human welfare.

 Child mortality rate vs. GDP per capita, 2022